RightsandWrongsgit/ARMTEC/modules/entityref.md

 You care a lot about this entity reference stuff and are going to add a bunch of contributed modules that have been developed to make it easier to use.
 The general logic of entity reference is better ways to put stuff together rather than re-enter or redundantly maintain stuff.
 An example might be something like you wanting to put a staff list in your menu where you have pictures of people, their unique email and phone numbers, but also want to list their business address which is broadly the same for those at the same physical location.
 Instead of redundantly putting it in a dozen times, you make a business address entity for each site your business operates, and then when you create an entity with each staff picture and contact information you just 'reference' the business site address entity(ies) you created to plunk them in.
 That is an entity reference, one entity referring to another.

 Don't get too hung up on the name of the article or its worry about some pitfalls on how the basic core entity reference can cause some bumps for content editors.
-But a review of [this article gives a good overview of the logic of being able to not only use entity references but on how to update entities that are involved.](https://www.lullabot.com/articles/dangers-inline-editing-structured-content)
+But a review of [this article gives a good overview of the logic of being able to not only use entity references but on how to update entities that are involved.](https://www.lullabot.com/articles/dangers-inline-editing-structured-content)  One way you are not going to worry about the update points in that article is that you are going to install and enable the [Entity Reference Revisions module.](#Entity-reference-revisions-module)

 ### Inline Entity Form module